Skittles (confectionery)

-Skittles are multicolored fruit-flavored lentil-shaped candies produced and marketed by the Wrigley Company, a division of Mars Inc.
+Skittles are multicolored fruit-flavored lentil-shaped sweets produced and marketed by the Wrigley Company, a division of Mars Inc.

-Skittles consist of hard sugar shells imprinted with the letter 'S', similar to M&M's which have the letter 'M'.
+Skittles consist of hard sugar shells imprinted with the letter 'S' in lowercase, similar to M&M's which have the letter 'M'.
 The interior consists mainly of sugar, corn syrup, and hydrogenated palm kernel oil along with fruit juice, citric acid, and natural and artificial flavors.
 Skittles are sold in a variety of flavor collections, such as Tropical, Wild Berry, Smoothie, and Sour.

 History and overview

 Skittles were introduced in 1971 by Jack Candies, a British distributor for Mars, Incorporated.
 An animated television advertisement from 1974 bears the logo of the "Galaxy" company and is copyrighted by Jack Candies Ltd. Mars was granted a trademark from the U.S. Patent Office for the name Skittles in 1974.
 By 1979, Skittles became widely distributed throughout the U.S. In 1982, production of Skittles began in the United States.
 Mars' Wrigley division acquired the Skittles company in 2008.

 The name of the candy, Skittles, comes from the sports game of the same name, named as such for the resemblance of the sweet to items used in the game.

 Skittles' "taste the rainbow" theme was created by the New York ad agency D'Arcy Masius Benton & Bowles.